senait77/Professional-Portofolio/README.md

 * Lorem Ipsum Ament library version

 ## Project status
-These project is still in developing mood, as it will be updated to a more professional web-page with lots of detailed illustrations that I willbe learned throug out my course.
+These project is still in developing mood, as it will be updated to a more professional web-page with lots of detailed illustrations that I willbe learned through-gitout my course.

 ## Features
 * Get Quality images from Unsplash.com